sdauletau/elasticsearch-position-similarity/README.md

 <!--
-  Title: Elasticsearch - Boosting by Position
+  Title: Elasticsearch position similarity (aka boost by position) plugin
   Description: Elasticsearch plugin to boost search relevance by a position of a word.
   Author: Sergei Dauletau
   -->

-# Elasticsearch position similarity plugin
+# Elasticsearch position similarity (aka boost by position) plugin

-## Boosting by position

 This plugin allows to boost search relevance by a position of a word in a field.